daniel-ciaglia/Paw-RegexDynamicValue/README.md

 This Paw Extension is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!

-Copyright © 2014 Paw Inc.
+Copyright © 2015 kreuzwerker GmbH

 ##Contributors